aws-samples/fleet-management-on-amazon-eks-workshop/validation-frameworks/policy-testing/README.md

 ### Step-by-Step Explanation

 1. **Apply the ClusterRole**:
-   The test first applies the ClusterRole, which gives Kyverno the necessary permissions to mutate the "monitor-grafana" Deployment.
+   The test first applies the ClusterRole, which gives Kyverno the necessary permissions to mutate the "busybox" Deployment.

 2. **Apply and Assert the Policy**:
    The test then applies the Kyverno policy and immediately asserts that it's created successfully and in a "Ready" state.